BDC Hamburger Icon

 Open row

+Have you ever been given an application and instructed to run it on various computers and systems, only to realize that it wasn’t built for multiple hosts?
+After all, some apps are designed to be executed only locally.
 While this problem can be perplexing, many IT professionals understand that they can run an app like this with various deployment tools.
 These tools copy the app to the necessary computers and execute it.
 Although this method can solve the problem, it can be overkill.

-Fortunately, Microsoft PowerShell provides several ways to invoke applications on remote computers, giving you a quick way to copy the app to a few machines and get it running.
+Fortunately, Microsoft PowerShell provides several ways to invoke applications on remote computers — giving you a quick way to copy the app to a few machines and get it running.

 How to remotely invoke applications with PowerShell

-Create() method.
+Create() method

 The Win32_Process WMI class is one way to run a process on a remote computer.
 Similar to how you might use PowerShell to manage IIS (a way to host websites on remote computers), you can use PowerShell to run programs on other computers.